US stocks tick toward another record following a US-Japan trade deal

 Like the toymaker, Texas Instruments’ stock also fell despite delivering results for the latest quarter that were above analysts’ expectations.
 It gave a forecasted range for profit in the current quarter whose midpoint fell a bit shy of Wall Street’s.

-Helping to offset that was a 10.5% jump for GE Vernova.
+Helping to offset that was a 13.6% jump for GE Vernova's stock.
 The energy company not only delivered a stronger profit than analysts expected, it also raised its forecasts for revenue from its power and electrification businesses.

 GE Vernova also said that the inflation it’s expecting to see as a result of tariffs may be trending toward the lower end of $300 million to $400 million, net of mitigating actions.